cfgcdfd05/AryanDanny_Huntington_pred_models/README.md

 ## Biomarker panel

-All four datasets are restricted to the same 12 candidate genes:
+Three of the four datasets (GSE3790, GSE1751, GSE64810) are restricted to the same 12 candidate genes:

 ```
 TUT7, PPP1CC, CEBPB, CEBPD, FTO, METTL16,